latest nhpb_banner 1__compressed2

 As part of this entire process, the non-profits that oversee these various housing programs will explore all options.
 They will offer resources to prevent homelessness.
 They work with the state to help those that qualify apply for the Section 8 Housing Choice Voucher Program or maybe the SRAP - State Rental Assistance Program.

-Other services to stop an eviction that may be available include free legal aid, ongoing case management, referral, employment assistance and more.
+Other services to stop an eviction that may be available include free legal aid, ongoing case management, referral, and more.
 Whenever possible, there will be loans issued or other forms of financial support for rent and housing expenses.
 Or if the eviction can be stopped by mediation, then lawyers can offer guidance.
 Locate free legal assistance programs in New Jersey.

 New Jersey rehousing programs

 Another option is the Housing and Urban Development support HPRP - Homelessness Prevention and Rapid Re-Housing Program.
 While this can also help with emergency housing costs, another main focus is on placing individuals or families into shelter or a transitional housing unit.
+The service is provided with other support in a pro-active approach to stop future evictions.

 For those that are in a short term transitional housing center or apartment, case mangers from a non-profit that are part of HPRP will offer them case management.
 This will include financial workshops, help with finding a job, educational resources, and other self-sufficiency.
 Free motel vouchers will also be offered in New Jersey to families that were evicted.
 The goal is stabilization.

-After that occurs, the case manager will work with the individual to help them find a low income, permanent home or apartment in New Jersey.
+Eviction prevention in New JerseyAfter that occurs, the case manager will work with the individual to help them find a low income, permanent home or apartment in New Jersey.
 As part of this, there may be grants from the New Jersey Department of Community Affairs that can be used to pay the first month’s rent or a security deposit.
+As getting a low-income family off to a solid start in a new rental unit is effective at reducing the risk of an eviction.

 Local non-profits for Homelessness Prevention or Rapid Re-Housing in New Jersey

-Catholic Charities, Diocese of Camden
+Catholic Charities, Diocese of Camden.

 Address is 810 E Montrose St, Vineland, NJ 08360.
-Call (856) 691-1841Eviction prevention in New Jersey
+Call (856) 691-1841

 For more information on the programs administered, call the non-profit community action agency.
 A number of homeless prevention, mortgage, and legal programs are offered.